fmalina/revisions-blocl/activism/shadowstate.md

 NHS.

-In June 2014 the Bureau for Investigative Journalism (BIJ) discovered that thousands of NHS patients – some seriously ill – hadn’t received vital medicines on time because Healthcare at Home, a company which had been contracted to deliver them to their homes, had failed to do so.
+In June 2014 the Bureau for Investigative Journalism (BIJ) discovered that thousands of NHS patients – some seriously ill – hadn't received vital medicines on time because Healthcare at Home, a company which had been contracted to deliver them to their homes, had failed to do so.